robin-mueller/auto-apms/README.md

 ## TODO

-- Polish contingency_management example to enable the development and execution of reactive behaviors for UAS missions
 - Implement examples using [PyRoboSim](https://github.com/sea-bass/pyrobosim)
 - Create comprehensive documentation of member functions and intended use cases
 - Implement more detailed examples